Skip to content

 Launch of Food Emissions 50

-Ceres worked with investors to launch the Food Emissions 50 initiative to call on 50 of the highest-emitting publicly traded food and agriculture companies in North America to improve emissions disclosures, set ambitious emission reduction targets, and implement climate transition action plans in line with Paris Agreement
+Ceres worked with investors to launch the Food Emissions 50 initiative to call on 50 of the highest-emitting publicly traded food and agriculture companies in North America to improve emissions disclosures, set ambitious emission reduction targets, and implement climate transition action plans in line with Paris Agreement.

 Ceres x World Wildlife Fund AgWater Challenge